Para Swimming

 Classification provides a structure for fair and equitable competition within Para sports.

 It seeks to group athletes with disabilities into sports classes according to how much their impairment affects their ability to carry out the fundamental activities in a specific sport.
+Classification ensures the success of an athlete is determined by skill, fitness, power, endurance, tactical ability and mental focus.

 When is classification conducted?